-State law declares it illegal for school personnel to administer medications and treatment that have not been prescribed by a medical person authorized to prescribe medication.
+State law declares it illegal for school personnel to administer medications and treatment that have not been prescribed by a person authorized to prescribe medication.
 This law also prohibits diagnosis by school personnel.
 The school does not provide aspirin.
 When medication is necessary for a student to remain in school, the school may cooperate with parents in the supervision of medication.
-This requires the medical person authorized to prescribe medication to send a written order to the building administrator who may supervise the administration of the medication or treatment.
+This requires the person authorized to prescribe medication to send a written order to the building administrator who may then supervise the administration of the medication or treatment.

-In addition, parents must submit a written order to the building administrator requesting the school's cooperation in such supervision.
-This document releases the school district and personnel from liability.
+In addition, parents must submit written consent to the building administrator requesting the school's cooperation in such supervision.